jdholtz/auto-southwest-check-in/README.md

 ## Troubleshooting
 To troubleshoot a problem, run the script with the `--verbose` flag.
 This will display debug messages so you can get a better overview of the problem.
+You can also run the script with the `--debug-screenshots` flag which will take screenshots of the browser (stored in the logs/ directory) so you can see it at different stages in the script.

 If you run into any issues, please file it via [GitHub Issues][6].
 Please attach any relevant logs (found in `logs/auto-southwest-check-in.log`) to the issue.
 The logs should not have any personal information but check to make